hahmadi82/iOS-CardList-TableView/README.md

 iOS-CardList-TableView
 ======================

-Objective-C template that allows customizing a UITableView to display a list of card-style cells, along with a header area at the top.
+An Objective-C template that allows customizing a UITableView to display a list of card-style cells, along with a header area at the top.

 When I was learning Objective-C, I found it difficult to customize a UITableView to have a slicker,